dwipayogi/nuna-api/API.md

     "message": "Comment deleted successfully"
   }
   ```
+- **Note:** Deletes a comment and automatically decrements the `commentsCount` of the associated post.
 - **Error Responses:**
   - `401 Unauthorized`: Not authorized
   - `403 Forbidden`: Not authorized to delete this comment